Call For Strict Adherence To SOPs In Fight Against COVID-19 - UrduPoint

 "The patients with normal fever may have the option of Paracetamol to avoid unnecessary visit to the hospital, a risky point in the current scenario," Dr Mehwish said while talking to APP.

-There was a section of society who was reluctant to comply with the anti-virus SOPs, said a police official at the Kashmir Highway check post who requested anonymity.
+Requesting anonymity, a police official at the Srinagar Highway check post, told APP that there was a section of society who was reluctant to comply with the prescribed SOPs.

-"When it comes to social contacts of a patient, tested with COVID-19, the list is mind boggling as it includes neighbours, vendors, milkman, cab driver, tailor, friend and relatives," he said.
+"When it comes to social contacts of a patient, tested with COVID-19, the list is mind boggling as it includes neighbors, vendors, milkman, cab driver, tailor, friend and relatives," he said.

 "We are working like soldiers and our enemy is virus, invisible ," a paramedical staffer at the Poly Clinic Hospital Mehak said.
-The collective resolve was required to stem virus, she added .
+The collective resolve was required to prevent the increase in second wave which was already here, she added.

 Meanwhile, the Islamabad Capital Territory (ICT) administration has stepped up its efforts to ensure compliance of the SOPs and imposed section 144 of the Criminal Procedures Code (CrPC) recently to fine the citizens for not wearing the mask in the capital city.
 Other restricts such as social distancing were already in the place.